janaiscoding/fittrackr/README.md

-# FitTrakr
+# Socializer
-Full-stack Fitness Tracking Platform 💪
+Full-stack Social Media Platform

-Record and share your milestones with other fitness enthusiasts.
-Keep getting stronger everyday. 💪

-Built with MERN Stack.

 ### Full description to be written.